+The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
 The UK services sector accounts for nearly 80% of the UK’s GDP and employs 4 in 5 workers across the country.
 The UK is the world’s second largest exporter of services and the EU is the largest recipient – equivalent to 40% of the UK’s total services exports.
-Trade in services between the UK and EU is underpinned by harmonised rules.
-At the end of the transition period many of these rules could fall away and market access to the EU may become restricted for many sectors post-Brexit.
-The guidance on this page represents the information currently available from government.
-The CBI will update this page as new information is released.
+The UK and the EU agreed to commitments on market access for services in the TCA.
+However, there are a substantial number of exemptions in the annex of the agreement and the level of access for UK services firms will vary sector by sector and from one-member state to another.

 Key challenges for business

 What does the UK-EU TCA mean for trading services between the UK to the EU?